Drpaashaas/pYneWs/README.md

 This script is powered by NewsAPI.org!
 There is no specific use, so enjoy doing anything you want to use it for.

-<b>Make sure if you use the application for your business that you change to API key to your own!<b>
+<b>Make sure if you use the application for your business that you change to API key to your own!</b>

 # how to use?